wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "searchAssignableUser"

-    To search for users whose username, name, or email address match a search string and can be assigned to a specific issue, use searchAssignableUser.
-You specify the search string and either the project key (if getting users for a new issue you are creating) or the issue key (if getting users for an existing issue you are editing).
+    To search for users whose username, name, or email address match a search string and can be assigned to a specific issue, use `searchAssignableUser`.
+You specify the search string and either the project key (if you are getting users for a new issue you are creating) or the issue key (if you are getting users for an existing issue you are editing).

     <table>
         <tr>